Coxsackie infection and your baby

 Coxsackie infection may lead to these common health conditions:

 - Hand, foot and mouth disease.
 This condition may cause a skin rash with red spots or blisters on the palms of your baby’s hands, the soles of her feet and around the diaper area.
-Blisters also may be in a baby’s mouth on the gums, tongue, inside of the cheek and in the throat.
-These blisters can make swallowing very painful.
+Blisters also may appear in your baby’s mouth on the gums, tongue, inside of the cheek and in the throat.
+These blisters can make swallowing very painful so your baby may get dehydrated.

 - Herpangina.
 This condition may cause sore throat, fever as well as ulcers and blisters inside the mouth.
 An ulcer is an open sore or wound.
 The ulcers are usually white or gray, with a red border around them.
 The blisters usually have a red border.